 You might feel gassy or bloated

-You’ll change the bacteria in your gutiStock/Neustockimages
+You’ll change the bacteria in your gut

 Your gut microbiome is made up of different bacterial populations that live inside your digestive tract.
 Researchers are now researching how these unique gut bacteria can influence your health and risk of disease.
 Some studies show that your diet can give your intestines a microbiome makeover quite rapidly.
 A small study published in Nature compared plant-based diets and animal-based diets; researchers discovered an increase in B.wadsworthia, a bacterial microbe linked to inflammatory bowel disease, inside the stomachs of the people who ate animal foods.
-People who ate meat also had more faecal bile acid in their guts, which can cause gastrointestinal infections.
+People who ate meat also had more fecal bile acid in their guts, which can cause gastrointestinal infections.
 “This shows that our microbiome is elastic and very responsive to stimuli,” says Carolyn Slupsky, PhD, a nutrition professor at the University of California, Davis.
 Here are other great, non-dairy options for boosting “good” gut bacteria.

 Processed fats and sugars deplete your energy, but when you start eating foods rich in healthy fats, vitamins, and minerals, your energy levels will get a boost, a recent American Journal of Cardiology study suggests.
 Researchers asked 620 people to take a survey about their diets, mental health, and lifestyle.
 The scientists then split the participants into vegan, vegetarian, and omnivore groups based on their diet responses and then analyzed the data.
 Vegans reported less anxiety and stress than omnivores.
-Healthy vegan diets may also prevent blood sugar spikes, Sheth says. “[Vegans] are eating lighter foods.
-Their bodies are not stuck with all this fat and extra sugar.”
+One of the other benefits of a vegan diet is that it may also prevent blood sugar spikes, Sheth says. “[Vegans] are eating lighter foods,” she says.“Their bodies are not stuck with all this fat and extra sugar.”